 Urinary pH can vary from 4.5 – 8, depending on an individual diet.
 Generally, normal urinary pH is slightly acidic at around 5.5 to 6.5 .

-According to some people, urinary pathogens thrive in an alkaline environment.
+According to some people, urinary pathogens thrive in an acidic environment.
 However, that is not true.

 In the gut or vagina for example, it is well established that acid-forming bacteria are ‘friendly’ (such as Lactobacilli).
 This is why fermented foods such as yoghurt turn sour and also why vinegar is used for pickling – acidity makes it impossible for pathogens to survive, keeping food preserved for longer periods of time.